-This dog treat is easy to chew and does not distract your pup from the training process.
+This puppy training treat is easy to chew and does not distract your pup from the training process.
 One of the best dog training treats, it’s less than 3 calories each so the reward is guilt-free!

-- Comes in various flavors: Chicken, Peanut Butter, Duck, Peanut Butter & Oats, Pork, Rabbit and Salmon
+- Comes in various flavors: Chicken, Peanut Butter, Duck, Peanut Butter & Oats, Pork, Rabbit and Salmon, Lamb & Chickpea

 - Comes in 3 different sizes: 5 oz, 6 oz, and 16 oz pouch